nelly2k/notes/coding/aws/sqs.md

 Amazon SQS long polling is a wy to retrieve messages from your Amazon SQS queues.
 While the regular short polling returns immediately, long polling doesn't return a response until a message arrives in the message queue, or the long poll times out.

 ## Types
+# Simple Queue Service

+- distributed message queueing system
+- allow to decouple the components of an applications so that they are independent
+- pull-based
+- visibility timeout - 30sec, increase if taks takes >30 seconds to complete.
+Max 12 hours.
+- short polling - returned immediately even if no messages are in the queue.
+- long polling - polls the queue periodically and only returns a response when a message is in the queue or go the timeout is reached.
+Max 20 sec

 ### Standard (default)

 Nearly unlimited number of transactions per second.
 It guarantees that message is delivered at least once.
 Sometimes it delivers more than once.
 It provides best-effort ordering which ensures that messages are generally delivered in the same order as they sent - no promises.

 ### FIFO
 Order is guarantee and one time processed.
 No duplicates.